INDDRSINGH/Cars_SQL/README.md

 ## Introduction

-Tha dataset contains data of cars and its various attributes.
+Tha dataset contains data of cars and its various attributes from pollution and milage perspective.

+SQL_Queries.md file contains the analysis of dataset.

 ## Database
   * MySQL